fourier-space/Computing-2-Notes/README.md

 For example, a module that represents the states and rules of a game of chess should be independent of a module that displays that game in a browser.
 The module that displays a game might import the module that knows the rules, or a main program might import both modules and be responsible for integrating them, but the chess rules module should be independent of how the game is displayed to the user so should not import any browser modules – chess has existed for much longer than web browsers.

+### Test Files and Modules ###
+In addition to browser and server files, there are also test files.
+A test framework is another runtime environment for javascript files.
+In practice, test files are often run by the node.js runtime, the same as on the server, but with additional features available.
+We will use [Mocha](https://mochajs.org/) as our test framework, which provides the global functions `describe()` and `it()` which define a suite of tests that can be read by external tooling such as the *Test Explorer* in VSCode.
+In principle, Mocha can also run in the browser runtime too, but we won't explore this further here.

+Test files don't form part of the web-app itself, but sit alongside it.
+Since tests are a different environmental context, they shouldn't import browser or server files.
+This means it is the pure javascript modules that test files can import, and it is the functionality provided there that should be put under test.
+Unit testing shouldn't be dependent on things outside the control of the programmer, such as users or the network, so it is a cleaner approach to ignore these things and test code in pure javascript that is used in the web app.

+Each test file might mirror a javascript module and test features of it, we'll use the naming convention of a pure js module `module.js` will be imported into and tested by a test file `module.test.js`.
+The test files are picked up by the testing framework.
+In our case, a `.mocharc.json` file instructs us to look for files with the `.test.js` suffix in a `tests` folder.
+Test files can also import test modules, these might themselves contain more tests, or [fast-check](https://github.com/dubzzz/fast-check) *arbitraries*, or other helper functions for testing.